sevanescence/REDragon/README.md

 - [ ] check if ender dragon death is the first by checking if the egg has spawned along 0 y 0
 - [ ] check if the last block is a non-solid block i.e. water, lava, rather than just air
 - [ ] add world placeholder
+- [ ] play sound effect when egg is dropped